francois-durand/my_toy_package/README.rst

 In PyCharm:

 #.
 Menu Run → Edit Configurations.
 #.
-Add a new configuration by clicking the + button → Python tests → py.test.
+Add a new configuration by clicking the + button → Python tests → pytest.
 #.
 Give a name to the configuration, e.g. ``All tests``.
 #.
 In *Additional Arguments* field, add ``--doctest-modules``.
 #.
 Ignore the warning and validate.